Johnny Whitaker: Acting career

 Also, in 1969, Whitaker was a guest star playing Jack in an episode of Bewitched titled "Samantha and the Beanstalk".
 In 1970, Whitaker played the part of Willie in a Green Acres episode titled "The Confrontation".
 Later, he played Dinky Watson in a Green Acres episode titled "The Beeping Rock".
+Later on in 1970, he played the main character of Justin in The Church of Jesus Christ of Latter-day Saints' film A Day For Justin.

 After Family Affair, he appeared in a two-part episode of Gunsmoke in 1971.
 Whitaker went on to star in the 1973 Sid and Marty Krofft Saturday morning children's series Sigmund and the Sea Monsters alongside Billy Barty and Scott Kolden, and appeared in feature films, including Disney's Snowball Express (1972), The Biscuit Eater (1972), Napoleon and Samantha (1972), and The Magic Pony (1977).
 His most prominent feature film role during this period was the lead in the musical version of Tom Sawyer (1973).

 In an interview with Tom Snyder on The Late Late Show, Whitaker said he had worked as a computer consultant at CBS.
 He later joined a Los Angeles talent agency, Whitaker Entertainment, owned by his sister.
 Whitaker also was Dana Plato's manager.

 In 1999, Whitaker received the Young Artist Former Child Star Lifetime Achievement Award at the 20th Youth in Film Awards.

 In 2012, Whitaker co-produced and co-hosted a short-lived radio talk show, The Dr. Zod and Johnny Show.
 The following year, he appeared onstage in Judson Theatre Company's production of To Kill a Mockingbird in the cameo role of Judge Taylor.

 In 2016, Whitaker gave a guest-star cameo appearance in Amazon's reboot of Sigmund and the Sea Monsters.
 In the premiere episode, he played the part of heckling boat owner Zach, against David Arquette's salty character Captain Barnabas.
 The episode had a similar cameo appearance by original show creators Sid and Marty Krofft.

-Partial filmography
+Filmography

 Personal life

 Whitaker struggled as an adult with an addiction to drugs and alcohol until his family held an intervention and threatened to cut off contact with him unless he got help.
 He agreed and joined a twelve-step program; he later became a certified drug counselor and founder of a nonprofit organization for Spanish-speaking addicts.
 In 2011, he said he had been clean and sober for 13 years.

+Whitaker grew up in The Church of Jesus Christ of Latter-day Saints (LDS) (Mormon) and attended the same congregation as Marie Osmond.
+They became friends, and their friendship continued into adulthood.
+After leaving the LDS church for several years, Whitaker rejoined the church.